top of page

 Back in 2020, when the world was already on edge from the pandemic, another alarming headline began spreading like wildfire: "Murder Hornets Have Arrived in the U.S."

 The phrase instantly captured attention and stirred up fear.
-It sounded like something out of a disaster movie, and with everything else happening, people were ready to believe the worst.
+It sounded like something out of a murder hornets movie, and with everything else happening, people were ready to believe the worst.

 Let's revisit what actually happened, where things stand today, and why this invasive hornet still matters for beekeepers like us.